bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 You can find other [pathways on KEGG] (http://www.genome.jp/kegg-bin/get_htext?htext=br08901.keg) which can also be imported into Cytoscape by selecting the `Download KGML` option on the top of the page for each pathway.

+Next, download the `Cytoscape_network.tsv` file through the browser.
+It is located within the `mouse1_run/outputs/final_results` folder.
+This file contains expression values of enzymes (as RPKMs) of all taxa detected at >1% abundance within the dataset.

 **Install the Cytoscape plugins**

 -   Select `Apps` -> `App Manager`